-There really was so much more to it.
+There really was so much more to that moment in my life.
 My MIL was already battling Breast cancer.
-She'd had a double partial mastectomy and developed a mrsa infection in both surgery sites.
-I, being the only female in the family was her main support.
-My 15-year-old dog was also acting struggling.
-My roof was leaking, and my landlord was trying to coordinate getting it fixed.
-I was planning Christmas already because my son was coming home from school for the month.
+She'd had a double partial mastectomy and developed MRSA infections in both surgery sites.
+I, being the only female in the family, became her main support.
+My 15-year-old dog was struggling with day to day life.
+My roof was leaking.
+I was planning Christmas already because my son was coming home from college for the month.
 I was working on a couple projects for clients, planning an author extravaganza in December.
 You get it, life was happening.
-I was managing it all.
+And I was managing it all.
 That’s my personality.
 Bring it on.
 I can manage it.
-Between oncology and vet appointments, I received a call that my father, who lived in another state, was diagnosed with cancer as well and had a year to live.
+Between oncology and veterinarian appointments, I received a call that my father, who lived in another state, had been diagnosed with cancer and given a year to live.
 So, I began to shuffle priorities.
-I would see him when my brother got married next year.
-Then the next day my brother called and said they were wrong dad had a week.
+I would see him when my brother got married in a few months so I still had control over enerything I needed.
+Then the next day my brother called and said the Doctors were wrong, dad had a week.
+I shuffeled faster.
 And the next day he was gone.
 It happened that quick.

-I happened to have a Dr Appointment of my own scheduled, which I had no choice but to keep.
+I happened to have a doctor appointment of my own scheduled, one which I had no choice but to keep.
 When the Doctor heard all that had happened, she said I showed symptoms of depression and offered an anti-depressant.
-I declined, not because I am brave or have anything against taking anti-depressants.
-But I felt I had every right to be sad.
-That sounds like a strange statement.
-But it is accurate.
+I declined, not because I am brave, or have anything against taking anti-depressants.
+But I found her offer strange.
+I thought, or felt, I had every right to be sad at that moment.
+That sounds like a strange statement, but it is accurate none the less.